colmhaugh/hangman-game/README.md

     * When the game is completed, the user has an option to play again or to quit

+## Technologies

+### Languages

+* Python3

+### Libraries

+* Random is used to get a random title from the selected list

+* re is imported.  re.sub is used to search and replace so that no "*" is used for a space

+* Time is used to give a delay to control the welcome display

 ## Testing

 I have manually tested this project by doing the following: